VictorTung/VictorTung/README.md

 -->
 Hi, I'm Victor.
 I started learning frontend development from 03/2021 because of joining the frontend developnmnet course hold by HK Generation.
 It is interesting for me to learn new technologies and I will keep learning something new to me and discover their wonderful usage to make life easy.

-# 🧠 That I know and use
+# 🧠 I have learnt
 * HTML5
 * CSS3, SASS
 * Bootstrap